uxtxarly/uxcuellar.github.io/_posts/2013-01-13-space-race-posters.md

 ---
 <img src="/images/143.jpg" class="wide" />

-This is a series of posters by "Justin Van Genderen":http://www.behance.net/JustinVG about the Space Race.
+This is a series of posters by <a href="http://www.behance.net/JustinVG">Justin Van Genderen</a> about the Space Race.
 They are geeky and beautiful.